Below is our selection of holiday cottages in Ceredigion.

 Aberporth has 2 pubs, a beach cafe, Chinese takeaway/chip shop, Indian restaurant and a village store.

 Close to the tiny village of Penuwch with a welcoming pub, this is a perfect spot for those seeking peace and tranquillity.
 It is an area of special scientific interest and noted for dragonflies and damsel flies on the lakes.
 It is also a good area for enjoying the great outdoors with lovely walks at Cors Caron National Nature Reserve (170 bird species including red kite, buzzards & sparrow hawks) and walking or biking in the nearby Cambrian Mountains.
-From the common behind the house the view is of the whole of Cardigan Bay with many glorious beaches within easy reach - 15 minutes to Llanrhystud.
+From the land behind the house the view is of the whole of Cardigan Bay with many glorious beaches within easy reach - 15 minutes to Llanrhystud.

 The town of Tregaron offers a little bit of everything from locally produced food to pure Welsh gold.
 The university towns of Lampeter and Aberystwyth are each about 14 miles distant and have much to explore including the national museum of Wales, the arts centre, national quilt museum, funicular railway, promenade and great selection of pubs, restaurants and interesting shops.